 This course provides a general background in cellular neurophysiology with an emphasis on an understanding of the properties of excitable nerve membranes and chemical synapses.
-The first part of the course covers the theory of ions in solutions, ion conduction through membranes, ion transport and distribution, nonlinear properties of neurons, nerve excitation and conduction, and stochastic properties of single ion channels.
-The second part of the course covers linear cable theory, multiple types of voltage-gated conductances, synaptic transmission including, quantal analysis; the role of calcium and transmitter release, various forms of synaptic plasticity.
-Credits: 3
+The first part of the course covers the theory of ions in solutions, ion conduction through membranes, ion transport and distribution, nonlinear properties of neurons, nerve excitation and conduction, and

-Term: 4 (not taught in AY16) Counts for 30 hr. requirement: Y Director: Dr. Samuel Miao-Sin Wu
+Term: 4 (not taught in AY17) Counts for 30 hr. requirement: Y Director: Dr. Samuel Miao-Sin Wu